-‘Clash Detection’ is one of my favourite subjects, in a cranky, gets me annoyed kind of way.
-It has become the automatic response to justify the benefits of BIM by those who don’t understand the design process.
+‘Clash detection’ is one of my favourite subjects, in a cranky, gets me annoyed kind of way.
+It has become the auto-response to justify the benefits of BIM by those who don’t understand the design process.

-Clash detection is fantastic for final validation that the design is correct- but is only useful only once you have gone through the right design process.
+Clash detection is fantastic for final validation that the design is correct- but only useful within the right design process.

 Technology over commonsense

-I see more than a few projects where the various design consultants or subcontractors will independently put a great deal of effort into modelling their design without much planning, communication or forethought.
+I see projects where the various design consultants or subcontractors will independently put a significant effort into modelling their design without much planning, communication or coordination.

 The approach is generally ‘first-in, first served’, so arguments ensue over who needs to move their beam/pipe/duct/cable tray.
 The number of clashes can be gigantic (I’ve seen 40,000 in a single federated model) and individually resolving each clash is a slow, tedious or even painful process.

-It is much better to use BIM to plan and communicate, then model correctly the first time and use these clash tools to check it all works.
+It is much better to use BIM to plan and communicate, then model correctly the first time and use clash tools to check it all fits together.